 I was fortunate that Leo was away at college.
-For the better part of the first year, all the conversations we had were through social media messaging or texting.
-I was able to ask questions and have conversations with him without my emotions getting in the way.
-There was no worry that he would see my tears or know that I was struggling.
-It allowed us, at least I think, to move forward in his transition together.
+For the better part of the first year, all our conversations were through social media messaging or texting.
+I could ask questions and have conversations with him without my emotions getting in the way.
+There was no worry that he would see my tears or know I was struggling.
+It allowed us, at least, I think, to move forward in his transition together.

-One of my good friends observed it’s how we talk about grief and loss that is important, not that we are experiencing it.
-She noted we could reframe the conversation to express how we are feeling and why, as well as be supportive of our children.
-For example, I might say, “I’m grieving the hopes and dreams I had of having a daughter.”
-Or, “I’m grieving the fact that I had expectations, and they’ve changed.”
+One of my good friends observed it's how we talk about grief and loss that is important, not that we are experiencing it.
+She noted we could reframe the conversation to express how we are feeling and why and be supportive of our children.
+For example, I might say, "I'm grieving the hopes and dreams I had of having a daughter."
+Or, "I'm grieving the fact that I had expectations, and they've changed."
 This way, I own my feelings and experience them.
-I still support my child by not saying, “I’m grieving the loss of my daughter.”
+I still support my child by not saying, "I'm grieving the loss of my daughter."
 She wrote,

 "One nuance is what you are grieving.
 The other is how.
 Not that you have grief."

-Some parents, even parents of other transgender children, get upset when they hear talk about grief in relation to a child’s coming out.
-Sometimes it’s because they have physically lost a child, and they don’t see how it compares.
-Others it’s because they want to focus on the positive and think a transition should be celebrated.
-I believe that there’s room at the table for all the emotions that come with a child’s being transgender.
-We, especially parents of other transgender children, should be careful not to shame each other for how we feel.
-Feelings are neither right or wrong.
+Some parents, even parents of other transgender children, get upset when they hear about grief concerning a child's coming out.
+Sometimes it's because they have physically lost a child and don't see how it compares.
+Other times, they want to focus on the positive and think a transition should be celebrated.
+I believe there's room at the table for all the emotions that come with a child being transgender.
+We, especially parents of other transgender children, should be careful not to shame each other for our feelings.
+Feelings are neither right nor wrong.
 They come, and we feel them, and we should focus on processing them in a healthy way.
 Not making each other or our children feel bad.